Bioconductor/bioconductor.org/content/developers/how-to/mavericks-howto.md

   Mavericks platform is, by default, assumed to be incompatible with programs compiled and linked against libc++.

-Code should be adapted to avoid constructs that are backwards or forward-incompatible.
+Code should be adapted to avoid constructs that are backward- or forward-incompatible.
 See the [forward-incompatibility problems](#forward-incompatible) section for examples.